 DHCPv6 server on Cisco IOS got several highly useful enhancements since the first time I started looking into its behavior.
 Seems like most of them are implemented only in 15.xS trains (where they are most badly needed one would assume), but there’s hope those changes will eventually trickle down into mainstream IOS.

-Last week I described how Cisco IOS uses two RADIUS requests to authenticate an IPv6 user (request#1) and get the delegated prefix (request#2).
+In the Building Large IPv6 Service Provider Networks webinar I described how Cisco IOS uses two RADIUS requests to authenticate an IPv6 user (request#1) and get the delegated prefix (request#2).
 The second request is sent with a modified username (-dhcpv6 is appended to the original username) and an empty password (the fact that is conveniently glossed over in all Cisco documentation I found).

 FreeRADIUS server is smart enough to bark at an empty password, to force the RADIUS server to accept a username with no password you have to use Auth-Type := Accept:

 Site-A-dhcpv6 Auth-Type := Accept

 Last week I ran numerous lab tests while preparing router configurations for the Building IPv6 Service Provider Core webinar.
 One of the fantastic test results: DHCPv6 relaying works correctly on a 7200 running 12.2(33)SRE2, even when the client requests IA_PD option.

 Srinivas sent me the following printout a few days ago and asked me whether I could explain the weird DHCP bindings (I removed the lease expiration column from the printout):

 Switch#sh ip dhcp binding